hengrv/biggmarket/docs/features.md

   - [Messages Screen Capture](../docs/screenshots/Messages%20Screen.png)

 ### F6 Users can report inappropriate listings or user behaviour.
-* Users can report other users' items in the Home page by selecting the Report button.
+* Users can report other users' items in the Home page by clicking on Report under the user's item.

   Please see: